Arizona Time Zone: Understanding DST & Local Times

 Why Arizona Doesn’t Observe Daylight Saving Time

 The primary reason the Arizona time zone is different is its exemption from Daylight Saving Time.
 Back in 1966, when the Uniform Time Act was enacted, states were given the option to opt out of DST.
 Arizona, along with Hawaii, chose to do just that.
-The decision was largely driven by practical considerations specific to the state’s climate and lifestyle.
+As Phoenix New Times recently reported in March 2026, this decision was largely driven by practical considerations specific to the state’s climate and lifestyle.

 Arizona’s Place in Mountain Standard Time (MST)

 So, if Arizona doesn’t observe DST, what time zone is it in?
-For the most part, Arizona operates on Mountain Standard Time (MST).
+Mostly, Arizona operates on Mountain Standard Time (MST).
 This means that during the months when other Mountain Time Zone states (like Colorado, Utah, Montana, Idaho, Wyoming, New Mexico) are on Mountain Daylight Time (MDT), Arizona is one hour behind them.
+According to The Arizona Republic, this has been a consistent arrangement for many years.

 For example, when it’s 3:00 PM MDT in Denver, it’s 2:00 PM MST in Phoenix.
 This creates a consistent one-hour difference between Arizona and its DST-observing neighbors to the east.
-This is a crucial point for anyone traveling to or from Arizona.
+Here’s a Key point for anyone traveling to or from Arizona.
 It’s like Arizona is permanently stuck in “standard time” while the rest of the region is playing with DST.

-Statistic: Arizona is one of only two US states (the other being Hawaii) that do not observe Daylight Saving Time.
+Statistic: Arizona is one of only two U.S. states (the other being Hawaii) that don’t observe Daylight Saving Time.
 This has been the case since 1966, following the Uniform Time Act.
-The U.S. Department of Transportation oversees time zones in the US.
-(NIST)
+The U.S. Department of Transportation oversees time zones in the U.S. (NIST)

 This consistent time helps simplify things for businesses and residents within the state, avoiding the biannual clock changes.
 However, it does require a bit of adjustment when communicating or coordinating with people in other states.